tomasmacieira/ASA-p3/README.md

 ## Introduction
 This project was made in the Analysis and synthesis of algorithms course.
 Made to deepen our knowledge about linear programming.
-This program was implemented in python using the [PuLP library](https://pypi.org/project/PuLP/), and the [GLPK](https://www.gnu.org/software/glpk/) PL solver.
+The program was implemented in python using the [PuLP library](https://pypi.org/project/PuLP/), and the [GLPK](https://www.gnu.org/software/glpk/) PL solver.

 ## Description